 Book of 10 sessions – $260

 Individual session – $18 – paid to the rink

 $5 per session – skate school – pay the rink

 Speed sessions – pay NCSA directly, NOT the rink!

 Coaching fees: $0

 About the session:

 Requirements: Helmet, long pants and sleeves, gloves.
-Neck guard, knee pads optional.
+Neck guard, cut-suits, knee pads, safety glasses optional.